Ashurst to Eridge Walk

 Lunch

-On the Main Walk the suggested lunch place is the highly-rated George & Dragon (01892-338549) in Speldhurst, after 7 km.
+On the Main Walk the suggested place is the highly-rated George & Dragon (01892-338549) in Speldhurst, after 7 km.
 This up-market inn serves good food (much of it locally sourced) from an à la carte menu all day, with a cheaper lunchtime menu on weekdays.

-On the Alternative Walk the suggested lunch place is The Hare (01892-862419) in Langton Green, after 8¼ km.
+On the Alternative Walk the suggested place is The Hare (01892-862419) in Langton Green, after 8¼ km.
 This Brunning & Price pub (which is also a later option on the Main Walk, with a short detour) serves a wide variety of food all day.

 On both walk options you could stop for a very early lunch at the Chafford Arms (01892-740267; closed Mon) in Fordcombe, after just 4 km; or try to get to Groombridge (see Tea below) in time for a late lunch.